AMRUTHARK/trayvo/FREE_TIER_QUICK_START.md

 **Upgrade only when:**
 - You have 2+ paying customers
 - You need always-on backend (upgrade Render to ₹700/month)
-- Database exceeds 1GB (upgrade PlanetScale to ₹2,900/month)
+- Database exceeds 5GB (upgrade TiDB to paid plan)

 **Free tier is perfect for:**
 - Getting started